 Metal is definitely recyclable.
 But lids and caps are often undesirable in mixed recycling — with some exceptions — because most equipment doesn’t efficiently sort and separate them.

-During sorting, caps and lids often wind up with glass shards, explains Robert Pickens of the Oklahoma Recycling Association.
-When the glass is shipped off for processing, mixed in metal adds extra weight and may boost the transportation expense, he says.
+During sorting, caps and lids often wind up with glass shards, explained Robert Pickens of the Oklahoma Recycling Association.
+When the glass is shipped off for processing, mixed in metal adds extra weight and may boost the transportation expense, he said.

 At the glass processing facility, depending on its equipment and practices, the metal might be collected for recycling.
 Or, it might simply be discarded.

-Wide-mouth metal jar lids with a minimum diameter of 2 or 3 inches may be an exception, even if other metal lids are not accepted in mixed recycling, notes Pickens.
+Wide-mouth metal jar lids with a minimum diameter of 2 or 3 inches may be an exception, even if other metal lids are not accepted in mixed recycling, Pickens noted.
 Among the providers accepting 3-inch lids in mixed recycling, at least in some of its service areas, is Waste Management.
 Three-inch lids usually are able to sort properly with other metals, a Waste Management spokeswoman explains.

 Metal Recyclers Usually Want Them

-Metal recyclers typically accept — and often buy — lids and caps from the public.
+Metal recyclers typically accept — and may even pay for — lids and caps from the public.

-“Metals are some of the more valuable materials in the recyclable stream,” says Kent Kiser, publisher of Scrap, the bimonthly magazine of the Institute of Scrap Recycling Industries.
+“Metals are some of the more valuable materials in the recyclable stream,” said Kent Kiser, publisher of Scrap, the bimonthly magazine of the Institute of Scrap Recycling Industries.

 American Metal Recycling in Ohio pays for steel and aluminum drop-offs.
-It would welcome metal lids and aluminum caps, explains supervisor Scott Hudack.
-He continues, “I think everything we do to save our environment is a step in the right direction.”
+It would welcome metal lids and aluminum caps, explained supervisor Scott Hudack.
+He continued, “I think everything we do to save our environment is a step in the right direction.”